-Meetings are planned as follows.
-Wednesday, 13th November 2019.
-10.30 for 11.00am and Venue is Ocean Grove Surf Lifesaving Club, 26 Surf Beach Road, Ocean Grove *** Point LonsdaleThursday 17th October 2019.
+Meetings were planned for Wednesday, 13th November 2019.
+10.30 for 11.00am and the Venue Ocean Grove Surf Lifesaving Club, 26 Surf Beach Road, Ocean Grove *** Point LonsdaleThursday 17th October 2019.
 Check linked poster for further details.Read more...

 International Women's Day Victoria Luncheon